 Why I like it: In the summer months, kids can make a splash at the Water Spray Ground, a fun splash pad designed to keep you cool in the hot sun.

 More info: www.camdenchildrensgarden.org or call 856-365-8733

 Location: 155 Hughes Drive, Hamilton

 Details: Located in historic Hamilton Square, Sayen House & Gardens is a nature lover’s dream.
 This 30-acre parcel of land was purchased by Frederick Sayen, an avid gardener and world traveler, in 1912.
-He built a small home and surrounded it with flowers and plants from around the world.
+Afterward, he built a small home and surrounded it with flowers and plants from around the world.
 The collection includes plant species from England, China and Japan, many of which are still flourishing today.
 When spring arrives, the garden comes alive with more than 250,000 flowering bulbs, as well as heirloom azaleas and rhododendrons.
-Sayen Gardens is open year round from dawn to dusk.
+Sayen Gardens is open year-round from dawn to dusk.
 Admission is free.

 More info: www.hamiltonnj.com or call 609-890-3630

 Location: 324 Forest Drive South, Short Hills

 Details: Families flock to the Cora Hartshorn Arboretum to enjoy all that nature has to offer.
 The arboretum features a wide variety of native wildflowers and is also home to multiple species of ferns and trees.
 The arboretum’s unique geological features, including a natural amphitheater created by glaciers, adds to its appeal.
 In addition, the Arboretum is a popular spot for migrating birds in the spring and the fall, making it the perfect place to do a little bird watching.
 The arboretum offers classes and events for all ages.
 The trails and grounds are open year-round during daylight hours.
 Admission is free.